GaoxingAbdullah/resume-cv/README.md

 # Digital Resume / CV APP

-## Digital Resume with a Python  Backend  -- Django
+## Django app to digitise your resume and help you stand out in a crowd.

 ### Features
 - [x] Create a Resume